montoyan877/cdkless/README.md

 ### How does deployment work?

 CdkLess handles the CDK synthesis process automatically when your application runs.
 Just execute your application with `npm start` and it will deploy to AWS.

+### What does the beta status mean for my project?

+During the beta phase, we recommend using CdkLess for non-critical projects, proofs of concept, or in environments where you can tolerate potential API changes.
+We're working hard to stabilize the API for a 1.0 release, but until then, you should expect possible breaking changes between minor versions.
+We recommend pinning to exact versions in your package.json during the beta period.

 ## 📋 Requirements